Matthew Copeland visits Little Mountain and discovers big game, native Cutts, and plenty of reasons to worry about the future of this amazing area.

 Charlie, who had white-knuckled through the same cliffed-out, gumbo-greased elbow turns as the rest of us, knows the score.
 All the same, he fakes a sober pause of deliberation before speaking the truth.
 “We’re not beating this back to the highway.
 Fish don’t mind.”

 Before long the rain slows, then sputters to a stop.
-The fishing maintains its rhythm – cast with the best trout rod, rise, eat, cast, rise, eat—a cutty in every bend.
+The fishing maintains its rhythm – cast with a trout rod, rise, eat, cast, rise, eat—a cutty in every bend.
+You can check out how to choose the best trout rod buying guide if you need help picking a new rod.

 Fair enough.
 I do a quick beer inventory in my head, let the prospects of an impromptu night on the flanks of Little Mountain sink in, then straddle the stream, a boot on either bank, and cast to the cutthroat that owns this particular bend.
 Brought to hand, the native Colorado trout is half as long as the creek is wide, painted like a rodeo clown.